-Many first-time mothers need help to latch their babies to the breast.
+Although breastfeeding comes natural for the baby, many first-time mothers need help latch their babies to breast.
 This help often comes from relatives who have experience in breastfeeding.
 And that’s great!
 Because all experienced mothers know that proper latching is the key to successful breastfeeding.

 Getting a good breastfeeding latch can take some practice.
 There are many breastfeeding positions you can use.
 And once you get a good latch, breastfeeding is comfortable and enjoyable.